MetaMask/delegation-framework/README.md

 There's several touchpoints where developers may be using or extending a DeleGator Smart Account.

-- Developers can build custom DeleGator Implementations that use the [DeleGator Core](/src/DeleGatorCore.sol) to create new ways for end users to control and manage their Smart Accounts.
+- Developers can build custom DeleGator Implementations that use the [DeleGator Core](/src/DeleGatorCore.sol) or [EIP7702 DeleGator Core](/src/EIP7702/EIP7702DeleGatorCore.sol) to create new ways for end users to control and manage their Smart Accounts.
 - Developers can write any contract that meets the [DeleGator Core Interface](/src/interfaces/IDeleGatorCore.sol) to create novel ways of delegating functionality.
 - Developers can create custom Caveat Enforcers to refine the capabilities of a delegation for any use case they imagine.
 - Developers can craft Delegations to then share onchain capabilities entirely offchain.